DataDog/documentation/README.md

 ### Datadog Staff

 - Always branch off of master; never commit directly to master.
-- Name your branch `<SLACK_HANDLE>/<FEATURE_NAME>` if you would like to create a preview site and run tests.
+- Name your branch `<SLACK_HANDLE>/<FEATURE_NAME>`.
-  - If you're collaborating on a branch with someone, you can have two names on the branch so you can both receive Slack notifications when a preview build finishes, e.g. `<SLACK_HANDLE_1>/<SLACK_HANDLE_2>/<FEATURE_NAME>`.
-- When you are ready to commit, create a new pull request to master from your branch.
 - Consult our [contributing guidelines][8], and the [Documentation Build Wiki][7].
+- When you're ready to commit, create a new pull request to master from your branch.
 - Use GitHub's [draft pull request][15] feature and appropriate labels such as "Do Not Merge" or "Work in Progress" until your PR is ready to be merged and live on production.
+- If you've named your branch correctly, a GitHub bot posts a link to the docs preview website for your PR.
+After the preview build completes, you can use the link to preview your changes.
-- If you need to run the build locally, see [Docs Build][20].
+- To run the build locally, see [Docs Build][20].
+This is an optional step and requires setup.

 ### Outside Contributors